 - 1. Abusive, unprofessional, or inconsiderate treatment of fellow employees, students, visitors, and/or the public. - 2.
-Insubordination or neglect of duty. - 3.
-Deliberately giving false information on an employment application, time records, or other records or altering, removing, or destroying records, reports, or documents without authorization. - 4.
+Insubordination or neglect of duty. - Deliberately giving false information on an employment application, time records, or other records or altering, removing, or destroying records, reports, or documents without authorization. - 4.
 Any unauthorized removal of property from the District, i.e., theft. - 5.
 Being under the influence of or possessing alcohol, illegal drugs, or controlled substances at work and not properly prescribed for the employee by a physician. - 6.
 Fighting or inappropriate conduct on the District's property, including the use of profanity, verbal abuse, or violent acts or threats. - 7.
 Violence in the workplace, including bullying. - 8.
 Sleeping during working hours. - 9.
 Illegal gambling on property or while on duty. - 10.
 Failure of the employee to report an arrest, the filing of criminal charges, and/or the conviction of criminal offenses to their supervisor or the Superintendent within 48 hours of the occurrence. - 11.
 Failure to respect the confidentiality of information and records. - 12.
 Deliberate, careless handling of materials resulting in damage to the District's property. - 13.
-Possession of a firearm in a school building or on school property while on duty as a school employee unless the firearm is locked in the trunk of the employee's vehicle, kept in the glove compartment of the employee's locked vehicle, or stored out of plain sight in the employee's locked vehicle. - 14.
-Acts of harassment or intimidation toward another employee. - 15.
-Excessive absenteeism, tardiness, unauthorized departure from work (abandonment of job duties), or being paid while not working (ghost employment). - 16.
+Possession of a firearm in a school building or on school property while on duty as a school employee unless the firearm is locked in the trunk of the employee's vehicle, kept in the glove compartment of the employee's locked vehicle, or stored out of plain sight in the employee's locked vehicle.

+- 14. Acts of harassment or intimidation toward another employee. - 15.
+Excessive absenteeism, tardiness, or unauthorized departure from work (abandonment of job duties), or being paid while not working (ghost employment). - 16.
 Serious misconduct or criticism of authority, i.e., misconduct that would bring discredit and/or harm upon the District. - 17.
 Failure to meet and maintain established performance standards as provided in job descriptions and performance appraisal criteria, including mandatory training expectations. - 18.
 Use of tobacco on District property. - 19.
 Failure to report accidents, damaged equipment, or other hazardous conditions. - 20.
 Absence from assigned duty station without permission of the employee's supervisor. - 21.
-Violation of fire or safety regulations. - 22.
+Consistently failing to clock in or out when arriving or leaving work.
+Clocking in or out on a personal device when not at work and/or on the premises. - 22.
+Violation of fire or safety regulations. - 23.
 Violation of Social Media policy.
-Staff should review the handbook and the board policy regarding "Responsible Use of Social Media" on the District's website. - 23.
-Violation of ethical boundaries between a staff member and a student. - 24.
-Violations of rules or regulations published by any of the District's divisions, departments, or offices, or regulations adopted by the District.

-- 25. Failure to submit to a drug or alcohol test when there is cause for reasonable suspicion due to behavior or performance concerns. - 26.
+Staff should review the handbook and the board policy regarding "Responsible Use of Social Media" on the District's website. - 24.
+Violation of ethical boundaries between a staff member and student. - 25.
+Violations of rules or regulations published by any of the District's divisions, departments, or offices or any resolutions, policies, rules, or regulations adopted by the District. - 26.
+Failure to submit to a drug or alcohol test when there is cause for reasonable suspicion due to behavior or performance concerns. - 27.
 Unsatisfactory performance or conduct.